kmtsui/wcsim_hybrid_attenuation_fit/README.md

 The fitter is adapted from T2K xsllhFitter at https://gitlab.com/cuddandr/xsLLhFitter

-## Container
+### MCMC posterior
-Container image is available for docker and singularity.
-See `container/README.md` for instructions.
+An optional MCMC algorithm is available to sample the likelihood surface around the best-fit point.
+It uses the Metropolis-Hastings Algorithm for acceptance-rejection, and by default an adaptive step proposal defined in `src/TSimpleMCMC.hh` (directly copied from https://github.com/ClarkMcGrew/root-simple-mcmc).

-## GPU support
+### GPU support
 GPU threading is now available for CUDA (NVIDIA) architecture.
 To enable GPU support, source the cuda environment, then configure cmake with `-DUSE_CUDA=1`.
 It requires cmake 3.8+, and I only tested it on cuda V11.2.152.

 Currently only the event reweighing in each MINUIT iteration is done in GPU.
 The memory copy between host (CPU) and device (GPU) is mostly done inside src/CacheManager, which is modified from the T2K GUNDAM fitter at https://github.com/nadrino/gundam.
 Other relevant codes are enclosed within `#ifdef USING_CUDA #endif`.